justdiver/meraki-to-palo-user-id/README.md

 # Final

 Using the above, I am able to get ~2200 users out of my Meraki dashboard, parse them into a useable XML, and then import them into my Palo Alto.
 There are probably better ways to achieve this, there are probably cleaner scripts, but I couldn't find a single page detailing this process from start to finish.
 If you have suggestions on how to improve this, please do let me know.
-I'm always willing how to do something better/faster from someone that knows more than me.
+I'm always willing to learn how to do something better/faster from someone that knows more than me.